-The Township budget and the Road District budget were adopted on March 22, 2016.
+The Township budget and the Road District budget were adopted on March 15, 2018.

-The Board of Trustees did amend the Township and Road District budgets by approving transfers between expenditure items for the year ended March 31, 2017, on September 27, 2016 and December 20, 2016.
+The Board of Trustees amended the Township and Road District budgets by approving transfers between expenditure items throughout the year ended March 31, 2019.

-TOWNSHIP OF ST. CLAIR, ILLINOIS

-MULTIYEAR SCHEDULE OF CHANGES IN NET POSITION LIABILITY AND RELATED RATIOS LAST 10 CALENDAR YEARS
+TOWNSHIP OF ST. CLAIR, ILLINOIS MULTIYEAR SCHEDULE OF CHANGES IN NET PENSION LIABILITY AND RELATED RATIOS LAST 10 CALENDAR YEARS